-Reproductive choices is one example, perhaps a rare example, where individual attitudes, values and decisions have been accorded a central role in a paradigm of development which sees the quality of life of the people as its prime focus.
+This is one example, perhaps a rare example, where individual attitudes and choices have been accorded a role central to a paradigm of development which sees the quality of life of the people as its prime focus.
 The issue is to find a balance between the private nature of reproduction and its public consequences.
-For too many couples in the world today, reproductive choice is not an option (their only hope is that "God will provide").
-It is the duty of this conference to provide mechanisms by which to make choice a possibility.
+It is the duty of this conference to provide mechanisms to make this possible; for too many couples in the world today, reproductive choice is not an option, their only hope is that "God will provide".

-Unfortunately, all too frequently today our inability to deliver effective means of contraception has a terrible consequence: too many women are forced to seek an abortion, too often at the hands of some backstreet dealer in unhygienic and illegal abortions.
-It is this traffic which must be stopped, but the key question is how?
-Certainly, attempts to abolish illegal abortion have failed, even when enforced through the imposition of horrific punishments directed at the victims, the women themselves.
+Unfortunately, all too frequently today our inability to deliver effective means of contraception has a terrible consequence: too many women are forced to seek an abortion, too often at the hands of some backstreet dealer in unhygeinic and illegal abortions.
+It is this traffic which we wish to stop, but the key question is how?
+Certainly, attempts to abolish illegal abortion have failed miserably, even when enforced through the imposition of horrific punishments directed at the victims, the women themselves.